suelopoder/frontend-test/README.md

 - keyboard shortcuts for quick usage
 - support dragging files for upload
 - performance on server search could be improved
-- refactor out `formidable` and try out `express-fileupload`

 ## Libraries

 - `express.io` to build API endpoints
 - `bodyParser` for JSON param parsing
-- `formidable` to handle file POST parsing.
-I did a simple test and worked but probably not my first option for another implementation.
-I might refactor it out if I got time.
+- `express-fileupload` to handle file POST parsing
 - `uuid` to generate unique id for files
 - `helmet` to set some headers for security